Solomon’s Second Dream

 Although Israel’s kings and people suffered the consequences of disobedience, God promised He will remain faithful and His purposes will be fulfilled.

 Use today’s text to share that message with your children or grandchildren—whether they are young or adults.
-Then, encourage your own heart with full knowledge that God keeps His promises to Israel; and, He can be trusted to keep His promises to New Testament Believers!
+Then, encourage your own heart with full knowledge that God keeps His promises to Israel.
+And, He can be trusted to keep His promises to New Testament Christians.